 – MOST applications allow you to rest your palm on the tablet while writing, others are not as well written.
 This all depends on the author of a specific app.

 – SOME applications have nice erasers.
 Some times you can press the button on the S Pen to erase instead of write and some times you can just use your finger to erase while using the S Pen to write.
 This all depends on the author of a specific application.

 * Hand Writing Instead of Typing – The default keyboard has an option that lets you hand write in any input field instead of typing.
 Long-press the settings (gear) button on the keyboard to select the T button which enables hand writing.
 Please see the User Images of this product for a good example of this.

-* Multitasking (updated 2/5/2013) – Within the past week I’ve noticed a number of apps I use get multi-screen support so it’s much less limited and much less of a gimmick, now.
+* Multitasking (updated 2/5/2013) – Within the past week I’ve noticed a number of apps I use get multi-screen support so it’s much less limited and a gimmick, now.
 I can easily be taking notes on one half of the screen while browsing or chatting or whatever on the other half.
 With more apps supporting the feature now it’s a much larger factor in whether or not to buy.

 * GPS – Fast and accurate.
 I am currently on the first floor of a two-story apartment building about ten feet away from the outer wall (sliding glass door) and Google Maps had my position within 40 meters almost instantly after turning on the GPS receiver.
 Within 35ish seconds it had my position accurate to 10 meters.